Spark Sessions

 Research shows that active engagement ≈ stronger academic outcomes.
 And small, intentional shifts in your language and approach can deeply affect how students connect with learning—cognitively, behaviorally, and emotionally.

-That’s why we created Small Shifts, Big Impact— free Spark Sessions designed for real classrooms, real challenges, and real shifts you can make.
+That’s why we created opportunities where we share small shifts in practice that lead to big impact.
+These free Spark Sessions designed for real classrooms, real challenges, and real shifts you can make.

 This isn’t theory—it’s practical, immediately usable, and rooted in what real teachers experience every day.
 Leave with tools you can use tomorrow—and impact that lasts all year.